 Chinatown.
 Exactly how it sounds, plus walking distance to downtown… just spring for a cab ride home at night.

 Jack London Square.
 High-rise living with bayside dining, jazz, and a funky weekend Artisan Marketplace.

 Lake Merritt.
-Fairly safe, lots of fun, and many cultures blended together beautifully.
+Lots of fun, and many cultures blended together beautifully.

 West Oakland.
-A gem in transition: rundown projects, luxury condos, and work/live spaces with delightfully eccentric neighbors.
-(By the way, don’t live here if you’re bothered by the smell of pot and cigarettes mixed with spontaneous bursts of laughter).
+A gem in transition: diverse projects, luxury condos, and work/live spaces with delightfully eccentric neighbors.

 Many people move to San Francisco without ever venturing into the wonderfully local vibe of Oakland.
 But doesn’t that just make your new home that much better?
 Everything is a little more chill on the east bay, much more affordable, and completely lacking in hoards of obnoxious tourists.
 This, I think you will enjoy.

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Oakland.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.